Book Book Your Stay

 Which entrance to Zion is closest to Duck Creek Village?

-The east entrance on the Zion–Mt Carmel Highway (UT-9) is the closest and most scenic route.
-Take UT-14 west to US-89 south, then UT-9 west into the park.
-It is about 60 miles and roughly one hour from Duck Creek Village Inn.
+The east entrance on the Zion-Mt Carmel Highway is the closest and most scenic route from Duck Creek Village Inn.

 Can I access the Zion shuttle from the east entrance?

 Yes.
-After entering through the east entrance, drive through the Zion–Mt Carmel Tunnel and continue to the Zion Canyon Visitor Center or Canyon Junction to board the shuttle.
-The shuttle is required for the Zion Canyon Scenic Drive during shuttle season (roughly March–November).
+Drive through the tunnel and continue to the Zion Canyon Visitor Center or Canyon Junction to board the shuttle.

 Stay Here, Enter Zion the Easy Way